-In case you've not been keeping up to date with our news over the past 12 months, we've taken the liberty of rounding up some of the most impactful, prestigious and heartwarming stories from across the university community.
+In case you've not been keeping up to date with our news over the past 12 months, we've rounded up some of the most impactful, prestigious and heartwarming stories from across the university community.

 This is your regular reminder to share any personal or career updates directly with your alumni team too – we're always on the lookout for news from all of you!